influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/managing-security.md

 ##### GitHub organizations (optional)

-To require GitHub organization membership for a user, set the `GH_ORGS` environment variable with the name of your organization.
+To require GitHub organization membership for authenticating users, set the `GH_ORGS` environment variable with the name of your organization.

 ```sh
 export GH_ORGS=biffs-gang